'Forrest Gump' author Winston Groom dead at 77

 It was 1994's No. 2 grossing film at the box office, second only to "The Lion King."

-The basic outlines of Gump’s life are the same as they are in the book: Gump plays football under the legendary Paul “Bear” Bryant at the University of Alabama, serves in Vietnam, starts a major shrimp business.
+The basic outlines of Gump's life are the same as they are in the book: Gump plays football under Paul "Bear" Bryant at the University of Alabama, serves in Vietnam and starts a major shrimp business.

 They "took some of the rough edges off," Groom told the New York Times in 1994.

-In addition to novels, Groom wrote numerous non-fiction works on diverse subjects, including the Civil War, World War I and the Alabama's Crimson Tide football.
+Groom also wrote nonfiction on diverse subjects including the Civil War, World War I and Alabama's Crimson Tide football.

 In 2005, Groom released "1942: The Year That Tried Men's Souls," which chronicled the first year of U.S. involvement in World War II.

-He also in 2009 released “Vicksburg 1863,” an account of the Union siege that brought a novelist’s touch to historical figures like Ulysses S. Grant, William T. Sherman and Jefferson Davis, president of the confederacy.
+In 2009 he released "Vicksburg 1863," an account of the Union siege that brought a novelist's touch to historical figures like Ulysses S. Grant, William T. Sherman and Jefferson Davis, president of the confederacy.

 His most recent novel, El Paso, was published in 2016.